Cutting technologies

 A trend in the production of bipolar half-plates (BP-HP) aims to use extremely thin sheet metal thicknesses.
 Currently, the use of thin BP-HPs with sheet thicknesses down to 50 µm is being pursued.
 As part of the project, the influence of the cutting clearance on the cut surface quality of these thin stainless steel sheets is being investigated.

-Cutting with Electromagnetic Pulse
+Cutting with electromagnetic pulse

 Cutting with an electromagnetic pulse offers the ability to separate components without contact and without moving parts, thereby avoiding many problems associated with punch-based cutting.
 In conventional methods, the stresses on the punch and punch wear are often limiting factors.